Locating and working with assets

 You can view the Vulnerability Listing table for any reported vulnerabilities and any vulnerabilities excluded from reports.
 The table lists any exploits or malware kits associated with vulnerabilities to help you prioritize remediation based on these exposures.

 Additionally, the table displays a special icon for any vulnerability that has been validated with an exploit.
-If a vulnerability has been validated with an exploit via a Metasploit module, the column displays the Validated icon icon.
-If a vulnerability has been validated with an exploit published in the Exploit Database, the column displays the Exploited icon.
+If a vulnerability has been validated with an exploit via a Metasploit module, the column displays the icon.
+If a vulnerability has been validated with an exploit published in the Exploit Database, the column displays the icon.
 For more information, see Working with validated vulnerabilities.

 Additional details